jbtronics/settings-bundle/docs/configuration.md

     # The directory where the proxy classes should be stored
     proxy_dir: '%kernel.cache_dir%/jbtronics_settings/proxies'

+    # The configuration for file based storage adapters
     file_storage:
         # The directory where the settings files should be stored
         storage_directory: '%kernel.project_dir%/var/jbtronics_settings/'